youngkin/hugoblog/content/post/PulseWidthModulationRaspberryPi.md

 There are a variety of PWM parameters supported.
 These are:

 1. __PWM Pin__ - this item allows you to choose a PWM hardware pin to use.
 The pins available in the dropdown are specific to the language chosen.
 C uses the WiringPi[^6] library which uses its own pin numbering scheme.
 Go uses the standard GPIO pin numbers
-2. __Non-PWM Pin__ - this item allows you to specify a non-PWM pin to use.
+2. __Non-PWM Pin__ - this item allows you to specify a PWM pin to use, even a hardware pin.
 PWM Pin and Non-PWM Pin are mutually exclusive and the program will prevent you from specifying both.
 As with PWM Pin above, the numbering scheme is specific to the language, C or Go, chosen.
 The program offers no protection against using the wrong pin numbering scheme so be careful what you specify.
 If the pin chosen doesn't behave as expected it may be that you used the wrong pin numbering scheme.
 3. __Clock Frequency/Clock Divisor__ - this item is used to set the PWM clock frequency.
 The go-rpio library supports specifying the PWM clock frequency directly.
 The C WiringPi library uses the concept of divisor defined above to set the PWM clock frequency.
 You can calculate the divisor to use by dividing the Raspberry Pi 3B's oscillator clock's frequency of 19,200,000 Hertz by the desired PWM clock frequency.
 For example. to get a 100kHz PWM clock frequency divide 19,200,000 by 100,000.
 This calculation gives the Clock Divisor to use, 192 in this case.
 To avoid confusion, when C is the chosen language the label will be _Clock Divisor_.
 When Go is the chosen language this items label will be _Clock Frequency_.
-4. __PWM Mode__ - this item is used to specify whether Mark/Space of Balanced modes will be used.
+4. __PWM Mode__ - this item is used to specify whether Mark/Space or Balanced modes will be used.
 Note: some combinations of language, pin type (PWM vs. non-PWM), and PWM Type (hardware/software) don't support Balanced mode.
 When this is the case a message will be displayed in the _Messages_ area.
 The Go go-rpio library doesn't support balanced mode.
 5. __Range__ - the desired range as defined in the [Terminology](#Terminology) section above.
 6. __Pulse Width__ - the desired pulse width as defined in the [Terminology](#Terminology) section above.
 7. __PWM Type__ - this item is used to specify whether hardware or software PWM is to be used.